 Designing a Speculative Port for All Will Rise

-Speaking of a city like Muziris requires more than just architecture.
-And like I described the early thoughts behind the visual language, our goal is to create a believable speculative world.
-It requires a grounded reality that immerses players into believing that they should care about the world and its future.
-Tough ask.
-That.
+Visualizing a city like ‘Muziris’ requires more than just architecture.
+Like I established in the last post, the ideas need to be grounded in a reality that immerses players into believing that they should care about the world and its future.

 The Brief: A Speculative Coastline and a River on Fire